HiddenShot/Rogue_AP/README.md

 ./rogue_ap.py
 ```

-Follow us on twitter for new updates of MG and other tools: @H11d3nSh0t
+Follow us on twitter for new updates and other tools: @H11d3nSh0t
 Thanks :)